 The Phase 1 interviews revealed that individuals take part in a range of terrestrial, aquatic and intertidal activities within the survey area (Table 7.3).
-For terrestrial activities, the most popular activity was dog walking (34 individuals) with the highest occupancy spending 1511 h y^{-1} at Balmore and Sandside.
+For terrestrial activities, the most popular activity was dog walking (34 individuals) with the highest occupancy spending 1 511 h y-1 at Balmore and Sandside.
 The activity with the overall maximum occupancy was farming spending 4 745 h y-1 at Skaill.
-For the aquatic activities, sea angling was the most popular (32 individuals) and the individual with the highest occupancy spent 312 h y^{-1} at Port Skerra.
+For the aquatic activities, sea angling was the most popular (32 individuals) and the individual with the highest occupancy spent 312 h y-1 at Port Skerra.
 The aquatic activity with the overall maximum occupancy was for boat maintenance spending 1 924 h y-1 at Scrabster Harbour.
 For the intertidal activities, walking was the most popular (99 individuals) with the highest individual occupancy being 730 h y-1 at Sandside Beach.
-The intertidal activity with the overall maximum occupancy here and solve and year of a Groundhog Operator spending 1 168 h y-1 at Murkle Beach, Sandside Beach and Strathy Beach.
+The intertidal activity with the overall maximum occupancy was for a Groundhog Operator spending 1 168 h y-1 at Murkle Beach, Sandside Beach and Strathy Beach.